 Power imbalance.
 Prisons.
 Police.
 Pollution.
 Public service that ignores ‘public’ and ‘servitude’.
 Policies that Punish the Poor, Peculiar or not-Pale.
 Persecution of Palestinians.
 Pre-occupation with autistic tech-bro cartoon-tycoons.
 Pipe-line Problems for oil – thanks Putin – and fresh Prototypes of Power.
 Plot twists and turns Pervade — neuro, spatial, (new) mobilities, creative — but theories turn out to be Pontifications un-fit for Purpose.
 Poverty – of imagination.
 Have harmful forms of ‘leadership’ Perpetuated our Problems with a capital P?
 How can Perspectives by the a-typical and disenfranchised animate new Path-ways beyond the Poly- and Perma- crises, including in how we understand and do leadership?

-Neuro-Futurism and Re-Imagining Leadership : An A-Z Towards Collective Liberation (Kai Syng Tan, Palgrave Macmillan 2024) is a rip-roaring manifesto that introduces ‘neuro-futurism’ as a multi-faceted toolkit, and re-claims ways to think about and do ‘leadership’ as a diversified, beyond-colonial, neuro-queered and (co-)creative change- and future-making practice.
-Colliding mobilities, neuro-queering, the arts and culture, critical leadership studies, social justice, creative pedagogy, futurity and Daoist cosmology for the first time, the short, sweet and spicy hand-book celebrates the Dangerous, Demeaning and Dirty labour of Deviant/Defiant culture-workers often side-lined in (leadership) scholarship through 60,000 words across 26 break-neck, fist-stomping chapters and 40 colour original images and maps, available in either physical or digital.
+Drawing on and applying the big-picture and out of the box-thinking associated with neuro-divergence, Neuro-Futurism and Re-Imagining Leadership : An A-Z Towards Collective Liberation (Kai Syng Tan, Palgrave Macmillan 2024, pre-order here) is a rip-roaring manifesto that introduces ‘neuro-futurism’ as a multi-faceted toolkit, and re-claims ways to think about and do ‘leadership’ as a diversified, beyond-colonial, neuro-queered and (co-)creative change- and future-making practice.
+Colliding mobilities, neuro-queering, the arts and culture, critical leadership studies, social justice, creative pedagogy, futurity and Daoist cosmology for the first time, the short, sweet and spicy hand-book celebrates the Dangerous, Demeaning and Dirty labour of Deviant/Defiant culture-workers often side-lined in (leadership) scholarship, through 60,000 words across 26 break-neck, fist-stomping chapters and 38 colour original images and maps, and is available in both physical or digital formats.
 Instead of a trait or talent centred around individuals, hierarchy, organisations, positions, genes or luck, this book admonishes white-supremacist-cis-het-neuro-normative-capitalist-patriarchal forms of power and knowledge.
-Punchy, punching up and pulling no punches, and riffing on how ‘leadership’ originally refers to travelling, endurance and guidance, Re-Imagining Leadership with Neurop-Futurism is a call to arms, feet, sole-soul, to co-create tables/houses/worlds that profit (neuro-)divergent People, Planet, Poetry and Play.
+Punchy, punching up and pulling no punches, and riffing on how ‘leadership’ originally refers to travelling, endurance and guidance, Neuro-Futurism is a call to arms, feet, sole-soul, to co-create tables/houses/worlds that profit (neuro-)divergent People, Planet, Poetry and Play.
 The deadline is 2050, so we’re running out of time.
 Are you ready for an extra-ordinary adventure?

 Tan artfully brings together seemingly disparate phenomena in a clever and compelling maneuver, urging the reader to consider their own assumptions and prejudices, while encouraging a re-learning and call-to-action for creative, innovative, and (neuro)divergent practices for change.
 The book is meant to disrupt and energize – asking for change and urging us to question assumptions and poor habits we find ourselves easily dismissing under excuses of institutional frameworks.
 It questions academic agency and integrity, urging to confront difference and diversity, and using the artistic and creative as one mechanism to push for better leadership in this space.
 This is bold and inspiring – and I cannot wait to use this as an exemplar in my own methods and teaching.